taig/communicator/README.md

 #### Key/Value Data (Form Submit)

-In order to add Form data (or more generally spoken Key/Value pairs) to your request body you have to specify the `data` argument in a `POST` or `PUT` request.
+In order to add form data (or more generally spoken key/value pairs) to the request body you have to specify the `data` argument in a `POST` or `PUT` request.
 More precisely *Communicator* demands you to supply your key/value pairs as `Map<String, String>`.